torlivar/ecDB/README.md

 README
 ====
-Welcome, this is a fork of Nils' original ecDB project with many small changes and fixes
+Welcome, this is a fork of Nils' original ecDB project with a great many changes and fixes.

 # What is ecDB

-[ecDB.net](http://www.ecdb.net) is basically a place where you, as an electronics hobbyist (or professional) can add your own components to your personal database to keep track of what components you own, where they are, how many you own and so on.

-## Who and Why

-ecDB is created by [Nils Fredriksson](http://nilsf.se) aka.
-ElectricMan, and designed by [Buildlog](http://buildlog.se).

-The reason I publish the code for [ecDB.net](http://www.ecdb.net) is that I simply don't have enough time, and my knowledge is not sufficient to develop [ecDB.net](http://www.ecdb.net) to the point I wish.
-Therefore I need help from the community to make [ecDB.net](http://www.ecdb.net) better!
+ecDB is a small lightweight system to track your electronic components and projects, letting you know what you have, how much and where it is.

 # Changes From the Original ecDB